 - National liberal arts college, located 25 miles west of Chicago

 - Wheaton College serves Jesus Christ and advances His Kingdom through excellence in liberal arts and graduate programs that educate the whole person to build the church and benefit society worldwide.
 This mission expresses our commitment to do all things “For Christ and His Kingdom.”

 - Wheaton is consistently ranked as one of America’s top 100 National Liberal Arts Colleges by U.S. News & World Report.

 - No matter what profession they have chosen to pursue, Wheaton graduates strive to make a difference.
-Notable alumni include Bonnie Pruett Wurzbacher ’77, Corporate Vice President, The Coca-Cola Company; Billy Graham ’43, Evangelist; and John Nelson ’63, music director, L’Esemble Orchestra de Paris; Todd Kormanicki ’97, producer of Elf and screenwriter of the film Sully; and Wheaton College Conservatory of Music graduate Will Liverman ’10, who is making significant debuts at opera houses across the world.
+Notable alumni include Billy Graham ’43, Evangelist; and John Nelson ’63, music director, L’Esemble Orchestra de Paris; Todd Kormanicki ’97, producer of Elf and screenwriter of the film Sully; and Wheaton College Conservatory of Music graduate Will Liverman ’10, who is making significant debuts at opera houses across the world.

 - 43 undergraduate degrees including 6 in the Conservatory of Music, 9 undergraduate certificates, and 9 pre-professional programs

 Adventure Leadership Ministry (Certificate)